 What are the meanings and symbolism of colors in artwork, and the motivations behind the color choices of artists?
 Including abstract, portrait and landscape.
 Artists often use colors in subtle ways, yet strategically used to gain and create certain reactions and effects at the unconscious level.

 Artists use colors to influence our emotions, and can even alter our visual perceptions to enhance distances between objects in certain types of artwork.

-Artists in many forms including Interior designers and graphic designers use color to invoke emotions and to draw our attention to specific areas.
-Once you learn the simple principles of how to use color, you will be able to design and create various forms of art and design to achieve a desired reaction or effect.
+Artists in many forms, including interior designers and graphic designers, use color to invoke emotions and to draw our attention to specific areas.
+Once you learn the simple principles of how to use color, you will be able to create various forms of art and design to achieve a desired reaction or effect.

-Artists often use color to influence our perceptions of depth in a piece of art work.
+Artists often use color to influence our perceptions of depth in a piece of artwork.
 Warm and cool colors are used to increase or enhance the depth of certain areas of an image or painting.
-Warm colors are often used to make areas appear nearer, and cooler colors to make areas seem further away, this could be used to good effect in a landscape painting.
-For example, using green and blue in large abundances, perhaps used for trees and the ocean in the back ground to amplify distance.
+Warm colors are often used to make areas appear nearer, and cooler colors to make areas seem further away.
+This could be used to good effect in landscape painting.
+For example, using green and blue in large abundances, perhaps used for trees and the ocean in the background to amplify distance.